IP address: Multicast addressing

 A multicast address is associated with a group of interested receivers.
 In IPv4, addresses through (the former Class D addresses) are designated as multicast addresses.
 IPv6 uses the address block with the prefix for multicast.
-In either case, the sender sends a single datagram from its unicast address to the multicast group address and the intermediary routers take care of making copies and sending them to all interested receivers (those that have joined the corresponding multicast group).
+In either case, the sender sends a single datagram from its unicast address to the multicast group address, and the intermediary routers take care of making copies and sending them to all interested receivers (those that have joined the corresponding multicast group).

 Anycast addressing

 Like broadcast and multicast, anycast is a one-to-many routing topology.
-However, the data stream is not transmitted to all receivers, just the one which the router decides is closest in the network.
+However, the data stream is not transmitted to all receivers, just the one that the router decides is closest in the network.
 Anycast addressing is a built-in feature of IPv6.
 In IPv4, anycast addressing is implemented with Border Gateway Protocol using the shortest-path metric to choose destinations.
 Anycast methods are useful for global load balancing and are commonly used in distributed DNS systems.